Here are some common and important questions about our Plant Medicine Retreats.

 Is Spirit Plant Journeys a safe retreat for women?

 Yes it is a safe place for women.
 There is almost always a lovely gender balance in our groups.
+We work with Female and Male Shipibo healers.
+Our Ayahuasca retreats are very balanced in our approach.
+We balance the dual energies and bring the Feminine and the Masculine together.

 Can you help me book my hotel?